thegetty/quire/README.md

 ### Dependencies

 Quire is centered around the static-site generator [Eleventy](https://www.11ty.dev/).
-The Quire command-line interface is written in Javascript and requires [Node.js LTS](https://nodejs.org/en/) to run.
+The Quire command-line interface is written in JavaScript and requires [Node.js LTS](https://nodejs.org/en/) to run.

 Either [PrinceXML](https://www.princexml.com/download/) or [Paged.js](https://pagedjs.org/) can be used for PDF generation.